USS Smith (DD-378): 1945

 On 24 March, Smith again sailed with TG 78.2.
-This time the objective was to transport and land the American 1st Infantry Division at Cebu City, Cebu Island.
+This time the objective was to transport and land American troops at Cebu City, Cebu Island.
 Smith bombarded the landing beaches the morning of the assault, 28 March, and after the forces landed, provided them with call fire.
 Over one eight-day period, she expended 1,200 rounds of 5 in ammunition.
 On 23 April, she departed the Philippines with orders to join TG 78.1 at Morotai.

 The group sortied from Morotai on 27 April 1945, transporting the 26th Australian Infantry Brigade to Tarakan Island, Borneo, for an amphibious landing.
 Smith began preliminary bombardment of the landing beaches at 0700, 1 May, and remained on station until the 19th as call fire support ship, screening picket, and harbor entrance patrol.
 Smith retired to Morotai, sailed to Zamboanga, rendezvoused with the tanker and escorted her back to Tarakan.
 She then provided night gunfire support for the Australians until ordered back to Morotai.

 There, she was attached to TG 78.2 on 26 June and again sailed for Borneo.
 This time the objective was Balikpapan, Borneo, where the First Australian Corps was to be landed.
 Smith began shore bombardment at 0700, 1 July, and received return fire from enemy guns ashore that splashed close aboard.
 The Japanese gunners finally got her range and sent three shells through her number one stack.
 The shells failed to explode, and only superficial damage was done.
 One visible gun emplacement was taken under counterbattery fire and silenced.
 Smith left the next day for Morotai, picked up a resupply convoy, and was back in Balikpapan on 16 July.
 She departed on the 24th for San Pedro and tender availability.